spudlyo/clipetty/README.md

 ## Install

+The recommended way to get Clipetty is as a package from the [MELPA](https://melpa.org/#/clipetty) repository, which tracks the master branch of this repository and will almost always be up-to-date.
+There are also packages in MELPA Stable, which track the most recent [stable release](https://github.com/spudlyo/clipetty/releases).

 If you want Clipetty to work everywhere, you can enable `global-clipetty-mode`, otherwise you can enable `clipetty-mode` on a buffer-by-buffer basis.